strugee/strugee.github.com/src/blog/re-bitcoin.md

-# Post information
+---

-This post was published as "Re: Bitcoin, Magical Thinking, and Political Ideology" at "1462990680 UTC-8" by "Alex Jordan", and was categorized as "musings".
+title: "Re: Bitcoin, Magical Thinking, and Political Ideology"

-# Post text
+time:
+  epoch: 1462990680
+  utcoffset: "UTC-8"
+author: "Alex Jordan"
+categories:
+  - musings
+---

 _Editorial note: I published this almost three years ago on my Tumblr, which I keep semi-private and so don't want to link to.
 This is a verbatim repost from there, despite the fact that I disagree with some portions of this text nowadays._